DaGimpster/mac-deploy-centrify/README.md

 * Join the computer to the specified domain
 * Add the specified user as a mobile user
 * Promote the specified mobile user to local administrator (req. of this project)
+* Encrypt the hard drive with the institutional recovery key

 Manifest
 ========